Bisaloo/Userstyles/README.md

 ![FB style screenshot](/fbdemo.png)

-For this screenshot, I hid the chat bar when you see your online friends to protect my privacy but it is not disabled.
+For this screenshot, I hid the chat bar where you see your online friends to protect my privacy but it is not disabled.